ToniJebens/WebScraping-Case-Study/README.md

 ## 💡 Key Learnings

-- Designed a targeted, multi-page scraper with pagination and data extraction logic.
+- Built a structured scraping pipeline with pagination, product-level extraction, and data consolidation.
-- Performed price benchmarking and exploratory data analysis.
-- Communicated results with business context and recommendations.
+- Applied fuzzy matching to remove duplicates and standardize product listings across formats.
+- Cleaned and aligned datasets from multiple retailers for fair price and range comparisons.
+- Presented actionable insights through a compact slide deck, balancing technical findings with consumer relevance.
 ---

-## 📄 License

-MIT — open for reuse, learning, and feedback.